 Suddenly, "engagement" became the obstacle d'jour!
 Each day, upon reflection, my lessons never felt sufficient to support student success.
 Each year, I'd "reinvent the wheel" with the hope of realizing greater gains the next time around.
 Instructional coaching helped me a bit.
 Being required to structure lessons in a specific way to satisfy the requirements of various annual evaluation criteria also improved my strategies.
 [Remember -- I was just starting out!
 Any suggestion was a good suggestion!]

-This year (2018-2019) was the only year I've ever repeated my lesson plans, and it was maddening!
+Last year (2018-2019) was the only year I've ever repeated my lesson plans, and it was maddening!

 Until every one of my students is able to work through the content and achieve their goals, I cannot rest.
 My mind is always working to rethink the content and revisit documented curricular and instructional best practices in an effort to improve.
 My principal has, in fact, remarked that reflection is my most valuable asset as a teacher.
 I'm not sure this attribute -- the tendency to forever look for flaws in order to fix them -- comes naturally to many people; perhaps I received a double portion!

 It is to that end that I'm launching this blog and chemistry teaching forum.
-As I prep for this upcoming year, I will review the recordings of the lessons I've delivered last year while studying new strategies to plan for and implement improvement.
+As I prep for the 2019-2020 academic year, I will review the recordings of the lessons I've delivered last year while studying new strategies to plan for and implement improvement.
 I will share it all with you!
 And, it is my hope that you will share your constructive criticisms and unique ideas with me.
 In the end, I hope to extract my best practices, strategies, and resources to create specialized professional development courses for aspiring and established chemistry teachers as they seek to serve with excellence in their respective programs.

 I'd love for you to join me!